percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

   conveyed in the framework.
 Need Revisit this text after a design choice is made between alternatives.

-- Consider adding a list of RTP header extensions that should/must not be E2E encrypted.

 - Endpoints, Key Distributor and Media Distributor provider must securely convey their respective certificate information directly or indirectly via some means, such as via an identity service provider.